asfadmin/ASF_MapReady/README_rpm.txt

 To install the package:  (Do this as root)

-  rpm -i asf_convert-X.X.X-X.i386.rpm
+  rpm -i asf_mapready-X.X.X-X.i386.rpm

-(Of course you need to replace the X's with whatever version you downloaded, for example: "rpm -i asf_convert-2.1.5-1.i386.rpm")
+(Of course you need to replace the X's with whatever version you downloaded, for example: "rpm -i asf_mapready-2.1.5-1.i386.rpm")

 After the package is installed, you can find out where it was put by using this rpm command, which does not require root
 access:

-  rpm -ql asf_convert | grep asf_import
+  rpm -ql asf_mapready | grep asf_import

 You should see something like the following: